Java syntax: Method references

+Note that in Java, constructors are not considered methods, and thus X::X does not exist; a constructor reference is retrieved with X::new.

 Inheritance

 Interfaces can inherit from other interfaces just like classes.
 Unlike classes it is allowed to inherit from multiple interfaces.
 However, it is possible that several interfaces have a field with the same name, in which case it becomes a single ambiguous member, which cannot be accessed.